hynesconnor/formula1-telemetry-tool/README.md

 - There is currently an error with the DRS plot on the full telemetry analysis.
 Working on a fix for this.
 DRS data is supposed to be a binary but sometimes values are reported as fractional.

 - To make plots more readable, consider downloading to the desktop to view them at a higher DPI.
 Currently, the plots displayed in app suffer visually do to downscaling.
 Working on a fix.

+- Currently, for fastest sectors analysis, the selection for lap number is not updated for each race.
+Right now you can select values between 1 and 72.
+A future update will address the, displaying the correct number of laps for each race, but for now be sure to select a valid lap number for analysis.